Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Kaohsiung as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated private network links to on-ramps in Taipei.
+Direct Cloud On-Ramps There are no public cloud on-ramps located directly in Kaohsiung, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated private network connections to facilities in Taipei.

 Power Analysis